Table of Contents

 It is Lekhana Scrapes toxins, Shodhana Blood purifier, Shothaghna Alleviates oedema, Srotorodhaghna Alleviates obstructions to the channels and Vataghna Alleviates Vata.

-It is laxative, carminative, alterative and anti-inflammatory.
+It is a laxative, carminative, alterative and anti-inflammatory.

 What is the dosage of Medohar Guggul?